frozenyogurt19/Detecting-facial-expressions-in-real-time/README.md

 This project is a  basic  real-time face expression detector using CNN model and OpenCV.
 -It distingushed between 7 main emotion : Angry, Disgust, Fear, Happy, Sad, Surprise, Neutral

+---
+✨ What makes this project special to me is  learning integarte machine learning ,data scienec with computer vision to create and intractive an easy to understand system by almost any age group.

+---
 ## 📍Flow of work:
 1. Webcam captures data
 2. face is detected (using OpenCV)